Our planning enforcement officers will investigate any alleged breaches of planning control.

 Appealing an enforcement notice

-The council may send you an enforcement notice if you have built or changed something without planning permission.
+We may send you an enforcement notice if you have built or changed something without planning permission.

 You can make an appeal to the Planning Inspectorate against an enforcement notice if you own, rent or lawfully occupy the property or land it applies to.